 A: Varying between 10 cm and 10 meters.

 Q: Can I bring my own safety equipment?

 A: If you have your own equipment that meets our internal safety requirements, you may well use it.
 Bring it along, and we’ll consider it before the trip starts.
-Of all our activities, rent of necessary safety equipment are of course included in the price.
+For all our activities, rent of necessary safety equipment are of course included in the price.